Jarrod Croker: 2013

-In round 3, against the Roosters, Croker played his 100th NRL match in the Raiders 24-22 win, kicking the winning goal after scoring his second try in the final minutes of the match at Canberra Stadium.
-On 13 April, he re-signed with the Raiders to the end of the 2015 season.
-In round 25, against the New Zealand Warriors, Croker scored his first hat trick of tries and also scored all of the club's points in the Raiders 50-16 loss at Mt Smart Stadium.
-He finished the season as the Raiders highest point with 9 tries and 52 goals.
+In round 5, against the Sydney Roosters, Croker played his 100th NRL match in Canberra's 24-22 win, kicking the winning goal after scoring a try in the final minutes of the match at Canberra Stadium.
+On 13 April, he re-signed with the Canberra club to the end of the 2015 season.
+In round 25, against the New Zealand Warriors, Croker scored his first hat-trick of tries and also scored all of the club's points in the Canberra clubs 50-16 loss at Mt Smart Stadium.
+He finished the season as Canberra's highest point with nine tries and 52 goals.

 2014

 In February, Croker played in the Raiders Auckland Nines team.
-In round 24, against the Cronulla-Sutherland Sharks, Croker surpassed club legend Mal Meninga’s 864 club career points, taking him to third highest point scorer for the Raiders.
-He finished the year as the highest point scorer and try scorer for the Raiders, scoring 18 tries and scoring 202 points.
+In round 24, against the Cronulla-Sutherland Sharks, Croker surpassed club legend Mal Meninga's 864 club career points, taking him to third highest point scorer for Canberra.
+He finished the year as the highest point scorer and try scorer for the Canberra side, scoring 18 tries and scoring 202 points.
 On 5 September, Croker re-signed with the Raiders until the end of the 2018 season.
-He was named as the 2014 Meninga Medallist for Raiders’ best and fairest player.
+He was named as the 2014 Meninga Medallist for Raiders' best and fairest player.

 On 12 October, Croker played for the Prime Minister's XIII team against Papua New Guinea, filling in for Raiders teammate Jack Wighton on the interchange bench after he was a late scratching.
 On 19 December, Croker was named by coach Ricky Stuart as the new captain for the Canberra Raiders following the departure of Terry Campese to Hull Kingston Rovers in the Super League.

 2015

 In the pre-season, Croker was captain of the Raiders Auckland Nines squad.
 On 13 February 2015, Croker played at centre for NRL All Stars against the Indigenous All Stars, kicking a goal in the 20-6 loss at Robina Stadium.

 On 3 May 2015, Croker played for Country Origin against City Origin, scoring a try in the 34-22 win at Wagga Wagga.
-In round 10, against the St George Illawarra Dragons, Croker played in 150th NRL match in the Raiders 32-18 loss at WIN Stadium.
-In round 13, against the Newcastle Knights, Croker notched a 1000 career points in the Raiders 44-22 win at Hunter Stadium.
+In round 10, against the St George Illawarra Dragons, Croker played in 150th NRL match in Canberra's 32-18 loss at WIN Stadium.
+In round 13, against the Newcastle Knights, Croker notched a 1000 career points in Canberra's 44-22 win at Hunter Stadium.
 At the end of the season, Croker was the NRL's top point scorer with 236 points.
 On 26 September, Croker played for the Prime Minister's XIII against Papua New Guinea.